acherrera/anthony-herrera/content/posts/Programming/20230125_python_pelican.md

 * Simple
 * Cheap (no databases, just store the files)
 * Easy - single line updates
-* "from scratch" - no services to sign up for, just wrtie, build and deploy
+* "from scratch" - no services to sign up for, just write, build and deploy
 * Nice organization - menu items added based on Categories
 * Github storage - I like Github